 Treatment is usually based upon the idea of preventing dehydration until the infection resolves.
 In most cases this can be accomplished with oral fluids.
 A combination of water with salt and sugar is considered the best for rehydration.
 In some cases IV fluids is required.
 Antidiarrheal medications such as Imodium or Pepto-bismol are considered safe if there is no fever and stools are non-bloody.
 Antibiotics are not recommended in most cases of acute diarrhea.

 Chronic diarrhea is defined as diarrhea that has lasted at least four weeks.
 A wide range of problems cause chronic diarrhea.
-These include Irritable Bowel Syndrome, Inflammatory Bowel Disease, Celiac disease and medication side effects.
+These include Irritable Bowel Syndrome, Inflammatory Bowel Disease, Celiac Disease and medication side effects.
 Treatment is usually based upon finding the underlying cause.
 This will usually include evaluation of diet and medications and possibly stool studies and colonoscopy.
 Treatment is directed to the underlying cause.
-If none is found, and the patient has no alarm signs or symptoms, antidiarrheals can be employed.
+If none is found, and the patient has no alarm signs or symptoms, antidiarrheals can be prescribed.

 Predisposing factors for NAFLD include obesity, the “Metabolic Syndrome” including hypertension, diabetes or insulin resistance and high cholesterol.
 Most patients with NAFLD have no symptoms and have normal, or slightly elevated liver function tests (ALT, AST).

 Most patients with NAFLD will not progress into more serious liver disease.
-However, in a small proportion of patients,fat in the liver cells is associated with inflammation a condition called Steatohepatitis or NASH.
+However, in a small proportion of patients, fat in the liver cells is associated with inflammation a condition called Steatohepatitis or NASH.
 NASH can progress to cirrhosis, liver failure and liver cancer.

 Many drugs have been studied in NASH patients, including vitamin E, Metformin, Thiazolidiediones and others, with variable inconclusive results.
 There are no currently FDA-approved medications to treat NASH.
 Treatment is mainly weight loss through low fat diet, caloric restriction and aerobic exercise.
 In patients who qualify for bariatric surgery, this may be considered.
 In patients with the metabolic syndrome hypertension, diabetes and hypercholesterolemia should be adequately controlled.
 Hypertriglyceridema should be treated.
 Medications that could be contributing to NASH should be discontinued or switched.

-Most ulcers are caused by either a bacterial infection known as Helicobacter pylori or from over the counter pain medications called Nonsteroidal Anti-inflammatory medications (NSAIDs).
+Most ulcers are caused by either a bacterial infection known as Helicobacter pylori or from over-the-counter pain medications called Nonsteroidal Anti-inflammatory medications (NSAIDs).
 The H. pylori bacteria is very common and most people with the infection have no symptoms and may never develop an ulcer.

 People with peptic ulcers will typically have pain in the upper abdomen.
 The pain may improve after eating.
 Patients can also have nausea, heartburn and belching.
 Some patients will have no symptoms.